SigTL/Arduino_DHT11/DHT11_README.md

 On the logging tab, specify a directory and a file name - use a .csv file extention After failing to connect, I searched and found that you have to run PuTTY as root! so do this command to open in linux:
 $ sudo putty
-Make sure you connect to the same USB port that the Arduino is connected to
+Make sure you connect to the same USB port that the Arduino is connected to as well.

+I noticed I don't have date/timestamp data in my serial data so that will have to be a future improvement.
+Some of the output data gets garbled every few lines like it did not write correctly.
+I am not sure why, perhaps slowing the process will help.
+I have a few delays built in already and it writes data about every 5 seconds.